ljpatrick/marxpaint/magic/docs/en/README.txt

              useful to silence effects when the user stops using the tool (in your 'release' function).
            * void special_notify(int flag)
-             This function notifies Tux Paint of special events.
+             This function notifies Marx Paint of special events.
 Various values defined in "tp_magic_api.h" can be 'or'ed together (using C's boolean 'or': "|") and sent to this function.
                 * SPECIAL_FLIP — The contents of the canvas has been flipped